Week: Ancient Near East

-The earliest evidence of an astrological significance of a seven-day period is a decree of king Sargon of Akkad around 2300 BCE.
+The earliest evidence of an astrological significance of a seven-day period is a decree of king Sargon of Akkad around 2300 BC.
 Akkadians venerated the number seven, and the key celestial bodies visible to the naked eye numbered seven (the Sun, the Moon and the five closest planets).

-Gudea, the priest-king of Lagash in Sumer during the Gutian dynasty (about 2100 BCE), built a seven-room temple, which he dedicated with a seven-day festival.
-In the flood story of the Assyro-Babylonian Epic of Gilgamesh, the storm lasts for seven days, the dove is sent out after seven days (similarly in Genesis), and the Noah-like character of Utnapishtim leaves the ark seven days after it reaches the firm ground.
-(Note: Copeland (1939) states as the date for Gudea "as early as 2600 BCE"; the modern estimate according to the short chronology places Gudea in the 22nd century BCE.
-By contrast, Anthony R. Michaelis claims that "the first great empire builder, King Sargon I of Akkad ([ruled] 2335 to 2279 BCE [viz., middle chronology]), decreed a seven-day week in his empire.
+Gudea, the priest-king of Lagash in Sumer during the Gutian dynasty (about 2100 BC), built a seven-room temple, which he dedicated with a seven-day festival.
+In the flood story of the Assyro-Babylonian Epic of Gilgamesh, the storm lasts seven days, the dove is sent out after seven days (as in Genesis), and the Noah-like character of Utnapishtim leaves the ark seven days after it reaches firm ground.
+(Note: Copeland (1939) states as the date for Gudea "as early as 2600 BC"; the modern estimate according to the short chronology places Gudea in the 22nd century BC.
+By contrast, Anthony R. Michaelis claims that "the first great empire builder, King Sargon I of Akkad ([ruled] 2335 to 2279 BC [viz., middle chronology]), decreed a seven-day week in his empire.
 He lived for 56 years, established the first Semitic Dynasty, and defeated the Sumerian City-States.
 Thus the Akkadian language spread, it was adopted by the Babylonians, and the seven-day week was similarly inherited from him."
 The number seven is significant in Sumerian mythology.)

 Counting from the new moon, the Babylonians celebrated the 7th, 14th, 21st and 28th of the approximately 29- or 30-day lunar month as "holy days", also called "evil days" (meaning inauspicious for certain activities).
-On these days, officials were prohibited from various activities and common men were forbidden to "make a wish", and at least the 28th was known as a "rest day".
+On those days, officials were prohibited from various activities and common men were forbidden to "make a wish", and at least the 28th was a "rest day".
 On each of them, offerings were made to a different god and goddess.
 Though similar, the later practice of associating days of the week with deities or planets is not due to the Babylonians.

+Tablets from the Achaemenid period indicate that the lunation of 29 or 30 days basically contained three seven-day weeks and a final week of eight or nine days inclusive, breaking the continuous seven-day cycle.
+The Babylonians also celebrated the 19th as a special "evil day", the "day of anger", because it was roughly the 49th day of the (preceding) month, completing a "week of weeks", also with sacrifices and prohibitions.

+Achaemenid Persia

+The Zoroastrian calendar follows the Babylonian in relating the 7th, 14th, 21st, and 28th of the 29- or 30-day lunar month to Ahura Mazda.
+The forerunner of all modern Zoroastrian calendars is the system used to determine dates in the Persian Empire, adopted from the Babylonian calendar by the 4th century BC.